the-turing-way/the-turing-way/chapters/open_science.md

 - Making your work openly available for re-use makes it much more likely others will incorporate it into their own research, which leads to increased citations.
 - When you write closed source software, the only developers that can potentially detect, diagnose, triage, and resolve software bugs are those that have a copy of the code.
 If your project is open the number of potentially contributing developers and thus the potential knowledge pool is orders of magnitude larger.
 - Feedback.
 Making your work open enables you to get feedback and improve your project in way you may never have thought of alone.
+- Accountability.
+There is an argument that any software developed using government money should be open source by default- if the public has paid for its development they have a right to make use of it.
+If your work is government funded making it open is a step you can take towards making government openness and  accountability.

 #### How contributing to open source projects benefits you